devkuroneko/Test_MalDataGen/README.md

 ```

-#### Reproduction
+---

+### Recreation of outputs (Experimentos)
-In order to reproduce the results from the paper execute the comand below, the experiments take around 7 hours on a AMD Ryzen 7 5800x, 8 cores, 64 GB RAM machine.
+In order to reproduce the results from the paper execute the command below, the experiments take around 7 hours
+on an AMD Ryzen 7 5800x, 8 cores, 64 GB RAM machine.

 ```bash
 # Run all experiments from the paper